jvandemo/Ogone/README.md

 The `.gitignore` file is configured to ignore `module.config.local.php` so you don't have to worry about exposing your Ogone details when creating your own public repository.

+To actually run the unit test suite, run:

+    grunt

 ## Change log

 ### 1.0.0